zbmed-semtec/mlentory_etl_backend/docs/schemas/structure.md

-# Schema Structure: Implementing FAIR4ML with Pydantic
+# FAIR4ML with Pydantic

 This document explains how we implement the FAIR4ML schema in MLentory using Pydantic, a powerful Python library for data validation.
 Understanding this implementation helps you work with the codebase, debug transformation issues, and extend the schema as needed.

 ---

-## Why Pydantic?
+## 🤔 Why Pydantic?
 The Foundation of Type Safety

 When building data pipelines, one of the biggest challenges is ensuring data quality.
 You might receive data from external APIs, transform it through multiple stages, and load it into databases—and at any point, the data could be malformed, missing required fields, or have incorrect types.
 Catching these issues early saves hours of debugging later.